ga-wdi-curriculum/git-branching/readme.md

       - Create a stylesheet link it to your html and add some styling to your page then commit
   3. Checkout back to your master branch
       - Merge Changes From our style branch Back into our master branch

+  ***Bonus***
+  4. Add JavaScript Functionality
+      - create a new branch
+      - create a new file called script.js
+      - link our script.js file in our index.html
+      - in the script.js file, add functionality to alert a user "hello world" when the html page is opened in the browser
+  5. Merge our Branch back into master

 ## Closing (5 min)